-Because the first two larval instars are relatively inconspicuous, and occupy only two of the 4 to 7-day larval development period, they are rarely presented for diagnosis and thus the larval separation key is confined to the third (final) instar larva.
+The first two larval instars are relatively inconspicuous, and occupy only two of the 4 to 7-day larval development period.
+They are rarely presented for diagnosis and thus the larval separation key is confined to the third (final) instar larva.

-Photographs illustrating important characters are provided in the key below.
-An illustrated key is given in Figure 5-9.
-Scanning electron micrographs of the larvae described are given in Appendix 10.1.
+Photographs illustrating important characteristics are provided in the key below.
+Scanning electron micrographs of the larvae described are provided in Appendix 10.1.